Deshratna699/Deshratna_Devendra_E3180769_NAGP_SvelteJS_And_SvelteKit_Assignment/README.md

 npm run dev
 ```

-Open your browser and navigate to `http://localhost:5000` to view the application.
+Open your browser and navigate to `localhost current running port` to view the application.

 ## Features